-4.06 RESEARCH/CHOICE OF ADVISOR.
-The Ph.D. and the M.S. degrees are researchoriented degrees.
-Consistent with this concept is the fact that all other aspects of graduate work (courses, seminars, etc.) are geared towards research.
-To begin research, it is necessary to have approval and cooperation of a Research Advisor.
-Beginning students should become familiar with the research in the Department and are required to discuss research programs with at least three faculty in the student's area of interest (analytical, biochemical, inorganic, organic, or physical).
-Faculty areas of research are detailed in section 9.02 and 11.00.
-Students are not restricted to one area and are encouraged to interview more than 3 faculty.
-The Faculty Research Seminar Series in late August/early September, which is required of all first-year graduate students, will be of great help in learning about faculty research programs.
-Minimum interviewing must be completed by October 1st (March 1st, January entry) as evidenced by the interview form (section 9.03) turned into the Graduate Office.
-COMMITMENT DAY is October 1st for Fall entry (March 1st for January entry).
+Minimum interviewing must be completed by November 4 (March 1st, January entry) as evidenced by the interview form (section 9.03) turned into the Graduate Office.
+COMMITMENT DAY is November 4 for Fall entry (March 1st for January entry).
 This is the first day you can choose your research advisor.
-You must choose a research advisor by November 15th for Fall entry and May 1st for January entry.
+You must choose a chemistry research advisor by December 2 for Fall entry and May 1st for January entry.
 You are required to clear this choice with the Director of Graduate Studies on or after COMMITMENT DAY by turning in the Research Advisor Selection form 9.04 to the graduate office.
 After selection of a research advisor/mentor, you should concentrate on research throughout the rest of your graduate program.
 This should be your greatest challenge and the focus of the major portion of your energy.
-Please note that to maintain graduate student support and for continuance in the program, you must have a research advisor and show progress toward the advanced degree.
+Please note that to maintain graduate student support and for continuance in the program, you must have a chemistry research advisor and show progress toward the advanced degree.

 4.07 RESEARCH ADVISOR AND DOCTORAL COMMITTEE.
 The faculty member who agrees to become your Research Advisor also becomes chairman of your Ph.D.-Doctoral Committee (Advisory Committee) for all actions except the PLAN, PROPOSAL and DISSERTATION defense.
 Your committee will be selected by you by the end of May (Dec for January entry), in consultation with your research advisor, and with the approval of the faculty members involved.
 The make-up of the doctoral committee should best match the student's research project in order to obtain direction and guidance.
 The Graduate Director reviews the committee selection and requests the Graduate School appoint the committee (via G-DCA form).
-The Doctoral Committee is charged with the responsibility of determining and monitoring your course program and your general progress throughout the remainder of your studies at UofSC.
+The Doctoral Committee is charged with the responsibility of determining and monitoring your course program and your general progress throughout the remainder of your studies at USC.
 The Doctoral committee consists of at least four members: (i) the research advisor, (ii) two other faculty members in the Department of Chemistry and Biochemistry (one in and one outside the student's area), and (iii) one faculty member outside the Department.
 Your overall program progress should be reviewed by the committee during or before the Research Plan (M.S. and Ph.D.) and Proposal (Ph.D.) oral examinations and a finalized Ph.D./M.S. program completed (sections 9.09 and 9.07, respectively) and submitted to the Director of Graduate Studies.
 The faculty member in your major area serves as chairman for the Research Plan, Proposal and Dissertation Defense examinations.
 Your advisor(s) serves as a faculty member in your major area for the Plan.
 At the discretion of the advisor, a committee meeting may be called in the 3rd and 4th year to review progress (see section 4.13).
 The Ph.D.
 Advisory Committee must meet and review progress toward the Ph.D. in the 5th year; committee input is required for any petitions to consider extension of support beyond the 5th year.
-After the Research Plan, an M.S.

-degree candidate's committee will be narrowed to consist of the advisor and customarily a faculty member in the student's major area.
+After the Research Plan, an M.S. degree candidate's committee will be narrowed to consist of the advisor and customarily a faculty member in the student's major area.

 Switching research advisor.
-You must have a research advisor and show progress towards a degree.
-If at anytime an adviser chooses to abate their sponsorship of a student, the student will be given two weeks to select a new advisor before the Department terminates support and degree status.
+You must have a chemistry research advisor and show progress towards a degree.
+If at anytime an adviser chooses to abate their sponsorship of a student, the student will be given two weeks to select a new chemistry advisor before the Department terminates support and degree status.